Got a question about the program? Find the answer here.

 To be eligible for the program you must:

-• have completed a bachelor’s degree or higher (including graduate certificate, master’s degree or PhD) in the 2 years priors to commencing the position in January 2023.
+• have completed a bachelor’s degree or higher (including graduate certificate, master’s degree or PhD) in the two years priors to commencing the position in February.

 • be an Australian citizen, or a resident of Australia and have permission, under Commonwealth law, to work in Australia.